Mr-X-was-taken/X-Marks-the-Spot/links.md

 ## Music

+((Intro))
+**Music Download Sites and Tools** are platforms that allow users to download music.
+These range from comprehensive online music stores to apps designed for managing music purchases and downloads.
+Key advantages include:

+- **Extensive Music Libraries:** Offer vast collections of songs across various genres and eras.
+- **High-Quality Audio:** Many sites provide high-resolution audio formats for superior sound quality.
+- **Ease of Use:** Simplified interfaces for quick searching, listening, and downloading of music.
+- **Ownership:** Unlike streaming, downloading music means you own the files and can play them anytime, offline and without restrictions.

+Music download sites and tools cater to audiophiles and casual listeners alike, providing a **offline** and **permanent** way to enjoy music.
+((Intro))

 - [MOOVAL](https://www.mooval.de/) Easily move your playlists, tracks, and likes from one streaming service to another.
 - [Madsonic](https://www.madsonic.org/) Madsonic is a web-based media library and media streamer with jukebox functionality.
 - [MusicBrainz](https://musicbrainz.org/) MusicBrainz is an open music encyclopedia that collects music metadata and makes it available to the public.